Bring the Campaign for Free Expression to Your Campus

 - Blasphemous Art Display: Partner with the college Art Department or with art students and have a blasphemous art show or demonstration in a public area on campus.

 - Blasphemous Day of Service: Curious as to how to turn this into a service project?
-On the Sabbath (Sunday) preceding or following September 30th, your club can engage in a day of volunteer work!
+On the Sabbath (Sunday) close to September 30, your club can engage in a day of volunteer work!
 After all, in Exodus 31:15 it says, "For six days work may be done, but on the seventh day there is a sabbath of complete rest, holy to the Lord; whoever does any work on the sabbath day shall surely be put to death."

-- Blasphemy Comedy Night: Comedy shows are a fun and inexpensive way to celebrate free speech.
+- Blasphemy Comedy Night: Comedy shows are a fun and inexpensive way to celebrate free expression.
 Most college campuses have improv and comedy groups that are happy to perform at student events.
-Ask around and see if you can find comedians who support free speech and the right to blaspheme—they're usually very big supporters of being able to speak freely because comedy is a social commentary that is often funniest when it is both outrageous and true.
+Ask around and see if you can find comedians who will support the campaign—they're usually supportive since comedy can be a social commentary that is often funniest when it is both outrageous and true.
 Check out CFI's Speakers Bureau or email us if you would like help booking a comedian.

 - Blasphemy Game Night: Host a social game night with the games "Blasphemy: The Race to the Cross" and "Playing Gods: The Board Game of Divine Domination"; or, you can create your own Blasphemy Pictionary and Blasphemy Charades.